The Ultimate Guide to Chili

 When most people think of traditional chili, they picture a tomato based-broth with chunks of beef and/or beans.
 Not in the mood for beef?
 There are plenty of other types of chili to try:

-- Turkey Chili: Lighten-up your meal with lean ground turkey instead of beef.
-You can find the best-ever turkey chili recipe here, or choose from one of these other reader-favorite turkey chili recipes.
+- Turkey chili: Lighten-up your meal with lean ground turkey instead of beef.
+You can find the best-ever turkey chili recipe here or choose from one of these other reader-favorite turkey chili recipes like healthy turkey chili.

 What Spices Do You Need for Chili?

 Well, it depends on how spicy you like your food!
 Most chilis can be seasoned with basic ingredients you already have in your pantry.